coder/docs/guides/tls-certificates/route53.md

 [Let's Encrypt](https://letsencrypt.org/) or you have your own certificate authority.

-> Note: This guide is for Coder v1.21 which has a slightly different way of
+> This guide is for Coder v1.21.0 and later, which handle certificates
+> differently from earlier versions of Coder.
+Ensure that you're reading the
-> handling certificates.
-Ensure you are reading the docs for your Coder version.
+> docs applicable to your Coder version.

 This guide will show you how to install cert-manager v1.4.0 and set up your cluster to issue Let's Encrypt certificates for your Coder installation so that